Microflow/Low-Grid/PVC-Sax-Main-Doc.md

 - The rubber cap  holding on the saxophone mouthpiece can be bought from any hardware store
 - **The copper elbow tubing goes into the saxophone mouthpiece.**

+## What to Buy on Day 1

+1) Beginner large alto mouthpiece.
+2) 2 reed.
+3) alto ligature.

+A Yamaha 4C is the standard and are like $25 but you might find cheaper brands in Taiwan.
+Ligatures can be real cheap like $5 $10 tops.
+Reeds are all the same unless you drop tons of cash

+Like you can buy plastic coated bamboo reeds from Japan or weird synthetic French stuff but every other Reed sounds the same to me and most people just use normal reeds, even at professional levels of playing

 ### Hole Size Theory

 ###### You can finely adjust tone hole size using a knife.